robindotis/contented/pages/docs.md

 ### Content

-In DC all content is written using [GitHub's implementation of Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
+In ***Contented***. all content is written using [GitHub's implementation of Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 Note that Markdown can also contain HTML.
 So any tags for which there is no Markdown equivalent can be written in HTML.